-Cutting edge: - It provides a comparatively sharp edge to cut the soil below during sinking also provided support to the well steining and bottom plug while after sinking it transfers the load to the soil below.
-It is made up of reinforced concrete using controlled concrete of grade M200.

-Eurb: - It has a two-fold purpose.
-During sinking it acts as an extension of cutting edge and during sinking and structural member to transfer the load to the soil below afterwards.
+- Cutting edge: It provides a comparatively sharp edge to cut the soil below during sinking operation.
+It is usually consists of a mild steel equal angle of side 150mm. - Curb: It has a two-fold purpose.
+During sinking it acts as an extension of cutting edge and also provided support to the well steining and bottom plug while after sinking it transfers the load to the soil below.
+It is made up of reinforced concrete using controlled concrete of grade M200. - Steining:- It is the main body of the well.
+It is serves dual purpose.
+It acts as a cofferdam during sinking and structural member to transfer the load to the soil below afterwards.
 The steining may consist of brick masonry or reinforced concrete.
 The thickness of steining should not be less than 4.5 cm not less than that given by equation.